 Like peppers, tomatoes benefit from the predatory insects that sunflowers attract.
 Add basil for a powerful trio, as mentioned above.
 In addition to repelling insect pests with its strong aroma, basil also might improve the flavor of tomatoes, according to some gardeners.

-11. Zucchini and summer squash
+11. Zucchini and Summer Squash

 Like their winter squash cousins, zucchini and other summer squash need pollinators to set fruit.
 Sunflowers, of course, will help attract these essential insects.
 And while summer squash plants don’t vine, they still have large leaves that do an excellent job of preventing weeds and keeping the soil moist.

-Worst Companion Plants for Sunflowers
+Worst Companion Plants for Sunflowers: 1.
+Fennel

 While many garden plants grow well with sunflowers, benefiting from their presence and providing benefits in return, a few plants should not be planted near sunflowers.